ArtBlocks/artblocks-contracts/README.md

   * These are the Smart contract that received funds from primary sales and split them between the artist(s) and the platform.
 Artists received funds directly from this contract.These minter contracts are no longer in use.

 ## Royalty Registry Overrides
-Art Blocks supports lookups of all mainnet flagship and PBAB tokens on the [Royalty Registry](https://royaltyregistry.xyz/lookup).
+Art Blocks supports lookups of all mainnet flagship, partnership, and PBAB tokens on the [Royalty Registry](https://royaltyregistry.xyz/lookup).

 These contracts delegate all permissions to the core contracts.
 The following Royalty Registry override contracts are deployed at:

 - **mainnet (AB deployed):**
-  - AB Flagship royalty override: https://etherscan.io/address/0x7b5369c24a47a72ecf932bf6974f506dde4d5eb1#code
+  - AB Flagship + Partner (PRTNR) royalty override: https://etherscan.io/address/0x7b5369c24a47a72ecf932bf6974f506dde4d5eb1#code
   - PBAB royalty override: https://etherscan.io/address/0x31e1cc72e6f9e27c2ecbb500d978de1691173f5f#code
-  - PRTNR royalty override: <TBD>

 - **mainnet (RR deployed):**
   - RoyaltyRegistry: https://etherscan.io/address/0xad2184fb5dbcfc05d8f056542fb25b04fa32a95d#code